 5. Rule out food intolerances.

-Get Better Wellness provides a practical and simple method to identify foods that might be contributing to chronic health problems including excessive gas and other digestive issues.
+My book, The Reclaim Diet, provides a practical and simple method to identify foods that might be contributing to chronic health problems including excessive gas and other digestive issues.

 One experiment you can try on your own is to completely eliminate processed food, dairy and grains for three weeks.
 Gluten is a type of protein found in many grains, including wheat, barley and rye.
 Since gluten and dairy hide in many processed foods under names you might not recognize, it is a good idea to avoid processed food.